vita nouva · diary · µ · graph

 xii. the people i listen to, in no particular order من أصغي إليهم

 Not authorities of the doctrinal kind.
-Voices i return to when my own becomes thin, or when i suspect i am only flattering myself in print.
+Voices i return to when my own becomes thin.

 • etty hillesumfor what i cannot say in my own voice without embarrassment, and for not flinching from a word that ought to be flinched at